Badgevent/badgevent-web/README.md

 - **VIPs**: Creation of VIP types (e.g. Sponsors, Guests, Panelists, etc...).
 Creation and editing of VIPs including photos, biographical text and timelines.
 - **Vendors**: Creation of vendor types (e.g. Exhibitors, Artists, Crafters, Dealers, etc...).
 Assignment of badges.
 Inventory of vendor spaces (e.g. Exhibit Booths).

-To a great extent this is a rewrite and reimaging of the systems built for AnimeFest over 25 years.
+To a great extent this is a rewrite and reimaging of the systems built for Underwater Basket Weaving Expo over 25 years.

 ## Tech Stack